reqster/resttask/README.md

-# REST API Test Task for job interviews
+# REST API Test Task for the portfolio

 This is a very simple and basic CRUD API project serving as a test task for job interviews.